 About the Edinburgh Festival Fringe

-Every year thousands of performers take to a multitude of stages all over Edinburgh to present shows for every taste.
-From big names in the world of entertainment to unknown artists looking to build their careers, the festival caters for everyone and includes theatre, comedy, dance, physical theatre, cabaret, children's shows, musicals, operas, music, spoken word, exhibitions and events.
+Every year thousands of performers take to hundreds of stages all over Edinburgh to present shows for every taste.
+From big names in the world of entertainment to unknown artists looking to build their careers, the festival caters for everyone and includes theatre, comedy, dance, physical theatre, circus, cabaret, children's shows, musicals, opera, music, spoken word, exhibitions and events.

 The Society formalised the existence of this collective of performances, provided information to artists, published the Fringe programme and created a central box office.
 Its constitution was written in line with the ethos that brought these theatre companies to Edinburgh back in 1947: that the Society was to take no part in vetting the festival’s programme.
 To this day that policy remains at the core of our festival and we’re proud to include in our programme anyone with a story to tell and a venue willing to host them.

-You can find everything you need to know about coming to the Fringe whether you’re an artist or an audience member, here on edfringe.com.
+You can find everything you need to know about supporting the Society’s work or coming to the Fringe whether you’re an artist or an audience member, here on edfringe.com.
 Questions?
 Please don’t hesitate to contact us.